juhasev/sample-ninja-help/panelist-manager.md

 ### Perform Batch action

-The blue button (bottom right of screen) is only visible when AT LEAST ONE panelist is selected using the left hand check boxes.
+The blue button (bottom right of screen) is only visible when AT LEAST ONE panelist is selected.

-> **WARNING!** If you are using query filter then batch action is applied to all the panelists, not just the panelist who are visible on the screen!
+> **WARNING!** If you don't select any panelists when using a query filter then the batch action is applied to all the panelists, not just the panelist who are visible on the screen!

 #### Change subscription status